 Receive advance notice when changes to the rental agreement are made

-California landlord-tenant laws also dictate that tenants have specific responsibilities such as:
+California landlord-tenant policies also dictate that tenants have specific duties such as:

 Notifying the landlord before moving out